 Informed decisions are the best decisions.

-Virtually all businesses need some form of accounting; if you are not tracking money in and money out, the likelihood that your business will survive is slim.
-A software solution can help simplify this process and keep track of everything in a centralized location.
-There is a wide variety of offerings in this space these days, which can be both a blessing and a curse.
-Accounting software doesn’t necessarily make an accountant redundant, but the right solution can help your business flourish and make your life so much easier.
+Virtually all businesses need some form of accounting; if you’re not tracking money in and money out, the likelihood that your business will survive is slim.
+A software solution simplifies this process by tracking everything in a centralized location.
+While accounting software doesn’t necessarily make an accountant redundant, choosing the right accounting software helps your business flourish and makes your life so much easier.

 The first place to start is an evaluation of your business.
 What are your specific needs?
 How do these needs translate into specific features you would require from a software-based solution?
 Are there any special considerations that need to be made for your company?
 For your industry?
 I highly recommend speaking with your accountant, or if you don’t have one, try a QuickBooks ProAdvisor.
 Write down the answers to as many of these questions as possible as well as anything else you can think of that might affect your decision.
 Include a list of must-haves as well as a list of nice-to-haves.

-Once you have asked yourself these questions and answered honestly, you have the ammunition you need to proceed.
+Once you have asked yourself these questions and answered honestly, you have the ammunition you need to proceed with choosing accounting software.
 To help you with your decision, take your answers from Step 1 and plot them against this list of considerations:

-Updates & Thought Leadership.
 How involved is a company in the accounting and small business space?
 How often do they update their software?
 Are they innovating or stagnating?
 Are they thought leaders or just trying to ride the SaaS wave?
-These are important to consider when adopting a platform as you want them to grow and adapt with you.
+These question are important to consider when choosing accounting software, as you want the platform to grow and adapt with you.
 Nothing stays the same, and neither should software or your approach to business.